 Talat Nawas is the youngest of eight born to refugee parents in Al-Am’ari camp near Al-Bireh.
-Lacking basic facilities, the makeshift camp of tents inadequately sheltered families from Lydd, Ramla, and Jaffa displaced during the Nakba in the late 1940s.
-Unable to endure the dismal conditions, Talat’s large family relocated to a one-room home in Al-Sharafa, a nearby town.
+Lacking basic facilities, the makeshift camp of tents inadequately sheltered families from Lydd, Ramla and Jaffa displaced during the Nakba in the late 1940s.
+Struggling to endure, Talat’s large family relocated to a one-room home in Al-Sharafa, a nearby town.

 The rent, though cheap, burdened his parents and eventually forced the family back to Al-Am’ari.
 By now the tents had been replaced with concrete shelters and the family upgraded to a crude two-room house.

 Far from being welcomed back into the fold, Talat and his siblings physically fought to regain status in the camp.
-Talat accrued scars from neighborhood brawls and bore them proudly alongside the ragged cartilage on his ear, courtesy of a nibbling rat during his first stint in Al-Am’ari.
+Talat accrued scars from neighborhood brawls and bore them proudly alongside the ragged cartilage on his ear, courtesy of a nibbling rat during his early years in Al-Am’ari.